JethroJames/Awesome-Multi-View-Learning-Datasets/README.md

-# 📊 Multi-View Learning Datasets Repository ✨
+# 📊 Multi-View Learning Datasets ✨

 🖖 Welcome to the hub for multi-view learning datasets! 🌟 This repository is stocked with `.mat` files commonly used in multi-view learning research.
 Feel the power of data at your fingertips! 🚀